Take it to the limit: Canada, we have a debt problem

 - 2018 consumer math: 2% inflation + 1.4% pay raise = you’re screwed

-Markets mixed, bitcoin surges
+Markets dip, bitcoin surges

-Global markets are mixed so far, perking up after a losing day in Asia.

 Tokyo's Nikkei fell 0.2 per cent, Hong Kong's Hang Seng 0.6 per cent, and the Shanghai composite 0.9 per cent.

-New York futures were also up, and the Canadian dollar was just shy of 79 cents (U.S.).
+New York futures were also down, and the Canadian dollar was just shy of 79 cents (U.S.).

-"European markets are starting off the week in positive fashion, with early losses erased to put the likes of the FTSE 100 and DAX into the green ahead of what is likely to be a relatively quiet day from a news perspective," said IG market analyst Joshua Mahony.

-"Cryptocurrencies once again are grabbing the headlines, with bitcoin easily surpassing the $9,700 mark as it heads towards $10,000."
+"Cryptocurrencies once again are grabbing the headlines, with bitcoin easily surpassing the $9,700 mark as it heads towards $10,000," noted IG market analyst Joshua Mahony.

 Read more